Code-Institute-Submissions/milestone-project-208/README.md

 As an adult I want...
 1. Different difficulty options to suit the amount of free time I currently have
 2. To be able to set a high score and try to beat it
-3. The number of matches made/remaining to be visible on screen
+3. The number of matches made to be visible on screen
 4. Visual feedback on which cards are already matched

 #### As a child I want...